-The 1926 Nathanael Herreshoff-designed NY40 Marilee recently underwent a complete restoration by French & Webb in Belfast, Maine.
+The 1926 Nathanael Herreshoff-designed NY40 Marilee underwent a complete restoration by French & Webb in Belfast, Maine.
 This two-year-plus restoration was tremendously successful due to the collaborative effort of many artisans, engineers, curators and crew whose passion and commitment to the project were beyond compare.

 This was not your ‘typical’ restoration of a wooden classic.
 Modern innovations and engineering were combined with meticulous and artistic craftsmanship.
 With access to the original Herreshoff Manufacturing Company’s building plans and documents archived at MIT’s Hart Nautical Collections, this restoration turned out to be an amazing yacht with an equally amazing story.

 This film has been made available to the public by the current custodian of NY40 Marilee, with the purpose of sharing the amazing story of a piece of American history and the genius of the yacht designer, Nathanael Herreshoff.

 Nathaniel Herreshoff’s aim, when designing the NY40 class, was to construct a boat that was able to excel on the racecourse, while being comfortable for cruising.
 The previous Herreshoff New York Yacht Club classes were tailored for racing.
 There was a desire, at the time, for slightly smaller boats that required fewer paid hands, and that would have Corinthian skippers.
 Herreshoff’s response to these sentiments was the twelve forties launched in 1916.